machal/cssmine-content/content/tools.md

 bit too much on development tools.
 We spend a lot of time setting up a perfect workflow in Grunt at the expense of creating a user-oriented product.

-The UI developer's “tool box” should contain more design thinking and less debugging tools.
+The UI developer’s “tool box” should contain more design thinking and less debugging tools.

 Therefore, we will not plunge into the knowledge pool.
-A lumberjack can get along with an old chainsaw, if it's maintained properly and he knows how to use it.
+A lumberjack can get along with an old chainsaw, if it’s maintained properly and he knows how to use it.
 Right?

-Let's create an overview of new stuff that CSS has brought out over the past few years.
+let’s create an overview of new stuff that CSS has brought out over the past few years.

 1. [CSS Preprocessors](preprocessors.md)